makerdao/governance-manual/delegation/mkr-holder-guide.md

 With individuals voting, there is less chance for effective governance, but also less chance for malicious governance.
 With delegation, there is a greater chance for both outcomes.
 For this reason, we view apathy as preferable to irresponsible delegation.

-To aid in cost-benefit judgments, here is our estimate of the cost-to-the-individual in terms of responsible delegation to one or more Recognized Delegates.
+To aid in cost-benefit judgments, here is our estimate of the cost to the individual in terms of responsible delegation to one or more Recognized Delegates.
 Note that delegate contracts currently expire every year.
 So these should be considered annual costs:

-* Spend a few hours reading over the Recognized Delegate platforms, figure out which delegates care about what you care about.
+* Spend a few hours reading over the Recognized Delegate platforms, and figure out which delegates care about what you care about.
 Watch ‘Meet Your Delegate’ recordings if you prefer video.
 * Spend 30 minutes thinking about incentives and trust in relation to your chosen delegate(s).
 * Take note of the metrics surfaced by GovAlpha on the [Voting Portal](https://vote.makerdao.com/delegates).
 * Spend gas to delegate your MKR to your chosen delegates.
-* Spend a hour each month to check in.
-Check your delegates are still active, check their metrics are still good.
+* Spend an hour each month to check-in.
+Check your delegates are still active and check their metrics are still good.

-Ineffective or participation-starved governance will kill the Maker Protocol over the long-term just as surely as governance attacks will in the short term.
+Ineffective or participation-starved governance will kill the Maker Protocol over the long term just as surely as governance attacks will in the short term.

 If you are holding non-trivial amounts of capital in the MKR token, you should seriously consider delegating responsibly.